jklq/bug-tracker/README.md

 2. Run `dbrocket up` to push the migrations
 3. Run `air` to start the go server
 4. Run `npx tailwindcss -i ./public/tailwind.css -o ./public/styles.css --watch` if you're going to modify tailwind code

+## Todo

+- Fix errror where if you have a cookie that appears logged in in the session, you cant log in, even if the user does not actually exist